 W. E. B. Dubois said, “Men must not only know, they must act.”
 Father, Grandfather, Uncle, Cousin, Healer and Best Friend— you were never content with simply knowing.
 You always believed that real ministry was in acting on behalf of God’s people.
 The world has lost a giant.

 "But when anyone turns to the Lord, the veil is taken away.
 Now the Lord is the Spirit, and where the Spirit of the Lord is, there is freedom.
 And we, who with unveiled faces all reflect the Lord's glory, are being transformed into His likeness with ever-increasing glory, which comes from the Lord, who is the Spirit. " ~ II Corinthians 3:16-18

-To plant a tree in memory of Dr. George M. Grant, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Dr. George M. Grant, please visit our floral store.